DerbyOwnersClub/2in1VideoCard/readme.md

 Using an HDMI splitter is recommended for setup and debugging.

 Use the Utility script to search and display all formats of video input:

  DiscoverWorkingVideo.py
- The script helps you see which video devices are working.